simonjvardy/python_english_thesaurus/README.md

 ## Deployment ##

 The website was developed Visual Studio Code and using Git pushed to GitHub, which hosts the repository.
-I made the following steps to deploy the site using Heroku:
+I made the following steps to deploy and run the app:

 ### **Cloning Python English Thesaurus from GitHub** ###